EricSSartorius/tune-homepage/src/projects/bite-me-softly.en.md

 When entering the store, it will not feel cramped.
 If you look outside the shop, you will see a garden and large trees to hide the privacy of the house next to it.
 After several experiments with various lighting designs, I decided to orient lighting upwards for a softer, more comfortable light than directly from the ceiling.

-Architecture and Interior: Tune Kantharoup / Spacy Architecture
+Architecture and Interior: Tune Kantharoup with Spacy Architecture
 Photographs: Rungkit Charoenwat